-BASEF no longer requires signed consent from a school representative for a student to participate, however there are limits to the number of projects per school.
+BASEF no longer requires signed consent from a school representative for a student to take part.
+However there are limits to the number of projects per school.
 If more than the maximum number of projects register from a single school at the close of registration, the BASEF Registrar will work with the school and school board to determine which projects will qualify to participate in BASEF.

 Total registrations are also limited by the fair’s host site capacity.
 In the case of over-registration, the BASEF Registrar will determine which projects will be permitted to participate.
 The decision of the BASEF registrar is final.

 Students may only exhibit the project they registered, using the same project title: no substitutions of projects or students are permitted.
 A student may not exhibit more than one project each year.

 Team projects are allowed with the following cconstraints: